AFCC Uniform Program Disclosure Statement

-BY SIGNING BELOW, YOU ARE STATING CONSUMER DEBT HELP ASSOCIATION HAS EXPLAINED TO YOU, AND YOU UNDERSTAND ALL THE ISSUES BELOW:
+BY SIGNING BELOW, YOU ARE CONFIRMING THAT CONSUMER DEBT HELP ASSOCIATION HAS EXPLAINED TO YOU, AND YOU UNDERSTAND, ALL THE ISSUES SET FORTH BELOW.

-- Your Credit Advocacy Program assumes an effort that will continue for many months.
-The time needed to produce a resolution depends on a number of factors.
-These may include: (a) your financial hardship, (b) the age and balance of the accounts that you owe your creditors, and (c) the funds you have available to pay for a resolution; and (d) the willingness of individual creditors to enter into debt resolution negotiations.
-While no guarantees can be given, generally the quicker you save money the sooner you will be in a position to reach your goals.
-Increased savings will provide you with the option to accept lesser discounts and will also enable you to accumulate funds to reach your debt resolution goals more quickly.
-However, any resolution must be acceptable to both you and your settling creditor.
+- Your debt settlement program assumes an effort that will continue for many months.
+The time needed to produce a settlement of a given debt depends on several factors.
+These include: (a) your financial hardship, (b) the age and balance of the accounts that you owe, (c) the funds you have available to pay to your creditors for a settlement and (d) the willingness of your creditors to enter into debt settlement negotiations.
+While no guarantees can be given, generally the more money you are able to set aside the sooner we will be able to start negotiating settlements for you.

-- The fees paid to Consumer Debt Help Association are intended to compensate them for its efforts and will only be refundable to the extent they have not been deemed to have been earned in the manner described in the Client Agreement.
-Those fees are not being set aside or held in escrow to fund debt resolutions.
-Fees paid to a Credit Advocacy Services Provider such as Consumer Debt Help Association for its services will not be available to pay creditors.
+- Fees paid to a debt settlement services provider such as Consumer Debt Help Association are not available to pay creditors.
+The fees paid to Consumer Debt Help Association are intended to compensate them for their efforts and will only be refundable to the extent they have not been deemed to have been earned in the manner described in the Client Agreement.
+Those fees are not being set aside or held in escrow to fund debt settlements.

-- You have stated that, because of circumstances beyond your control (hardship), you are unable to meet the minimum payments required by your creditors.
-If you do not make required minimum payments to your creditors you may be breaking the terms of your agreements with them and your actions will probably be reported to consumer reporting agencies as late, delinquent, charged-off or past due balances.
-Your creditor may also raise the interest rate on your account and impose other penalties.
-Your account balance may continue to grow as your creditor adds accrued interest, late fees, over-limit fees and penalties.
-Your balance may continue to grow until a resolution is reached with your creditor; and, if negotiations are unsuccessful, you could be called upon to pay the entire balance.
-After resolution your creditor may comment that the account was “settled for less than the full amount” on your credit report.
-A Credit Advocacy Program may have an adverse effect on your credit report and credit score.
+- You have told us that you are in a verifiable state of financial hardship and are unable to meet, on an ongoing basis, the minimum periodic payments required by your creditors to pay off your debts.
+If you do not make the minimum periodic payments on your debts your delinquencies will likely be reported to the consumer reporting agencies as late, delinquent, charged-off or past due balances.
+Your creditor may also raise the interest rate on your account and impose other penalties, such as late fees, over-limit fees and the like.
+Until your account is charged off, your account balance may continue to grow as your creditor adds accrued interest and fees and penalties, and, if negotiations are unsuccessful, you could be called upon to pay the entire balance.
+Even if we are successful in negotiating a less than full balance resolution for you, your creditor may report to the credit reporting agencies that the account was “settled for less than the full amount.”

-- When your creditor agrees to settle a debt, a savings of $600 or more off what you owed may be reported by your creditor to the IRS as Discharge of Indebtedness income.
-You may wish to consult your tax advisor to determine whether your individual circumstances may permit you to exclude any such Discharge of Indebtedness Income from your reportable income due to insolvency.
-For more information on tax ramifications to you personally you may also wish to consult a CPA or Tax Attorney and to refer to the IRS website www.irs.gov IRS Publication 908-“Bankruptcy Tax Guide” and IRS Form 982, Reduction of Tax Attributes Due to Discharge of Indebtedness available on the IRS website.
+- When your creditor agrees to settle a debt, a savings of $600 or more (meaning at least $600 less than what you owe at the time of settlement) may be reported by your creditor to the IRS as Discharge of Indebtedness income.
+You should consult your tax advisor to determine whether your individual circumstances require you to include any Discharge of Indebtedness Income in your reportable income, or whether you qualify for an insolvency exclusion.
+For more information on tax ramifications to you personally, refer to the IRS website www.irs.gov IRS Publication 908-“Bankruptcy Tax Guide” and IRS Form 982, Reduction of Tax Attributes Due to Discharge of Indebtedness.

-Finally, you have a right to report directly any concerns to AFCC™ via email: firstname.lastname@example.org
+Finally, we encourage you to report any concerns with your debt settlement program directly to the AFCC via email: firstname.lastname@example.org